Manuel Godoy

-Manuel de Godoy y Álvarez de Faria Ríos (12 May 1767 – 4 October 1851), 1st Prince of the Peace, 1st Duke of Alcudia, 1st Duke of Sueca, 1st Baron of Mascalbó, was the First Secretary of State of the Kingdom of Spain from 1792 to 1797 and then from 1801 to 1808, and as such, one of the central Spanish political figures during the rise of Napoleon and his invasion of Spain.
-Godoy came to power at a young age as the favourite of King Charles IV and Queen Maria Luisa whom he had a sexual relationship with.
+Manuel de Godoy y Álvarez de Faria Ríos, 1st Prince of the Peace (12 May 1767 – 4 October 1851) was First Secretary of State of the Kingdom of Spain from 1792 to 1797 and from 1801 to 1808.
+He was one of the central Spanish political figures during the rise of Napoleon and his invasion of Spain.
+Godoy came to power at a young age as the favourite of King Charles IV and Queen Maria Luisa, with whom he had a sexual relationship.
 He has been partly blamed for the Anglo-Spanish War of 1796–1808 that weakened the Spanish Empire.
 Godoy's unmatched power ended in 1808 with the Tumult of Aranjuez, which forced him into a long exile.
 He died in Paris in 1851.

 Birth and family

 Godoy was born in Badajoz as the youngest child of José de Godoy Cáceres Ovando y Ríos, regidor of Badajoz for the "estado noble", and Antonia Álvarez de Faria, of noble Portuguese extraction.
 Much is known about his family and the documented nobility of his four grandparents, mainly due to the reports presented by his brothers Luis and Diego for their respective memberships to the Order of Santiago, and Order of Calatrava, as well as his mother's brothers, José and Juan Manuel Álvarez de Faria for the Order of Santiago.
 The Godoy family of Badajoz came originally from Galicia, claiming descent from Pedro Muñiz de Godoy, master of the orders of Santiago and Calatrava, Adelantado-Mayor and Capitán-General of the border with Portugal, who distinguished himself during the reign of Henry II of Castile, and died in 1385 at the Battle of Valverde.